ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 This documentation is for {{site.data.keyword.knowledgestudiofull}} on {{site.data.keyword.cloud}}.
 To see the documentation for the previous version of {{site.data.keyword.knowledgestudioshort}} on {{site.data.keyword.IBM_notm}} Marketplace, [click this link ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/knowledge-studio/tutorials-create-ml-model.html){: new_window}.
 {: tip}

-# Creating a machine-learning model
+# Creating a machine learning model
 {: #wks_tutml_intro}

-This tutorial helps you understand the process for building a machine-learning model that you can deploy and use with other {{site.data.keyword.watson}} services.
+This tutorial helps you understand the process for building a machine learning model that you can deploy and use with other {{site.data.keyword.watson}} services.
 {: shortdesc}

 ## Learning objectives